patzu/emailguard/README.md

     ```json
     {
       "status": "error",
-      "processedEmail": "Your email content with breached rules highlighted in red.",
+      "processedEmail": "Your email content with breached rules highlighted in red and yellow.",
       "suggestions": [
-        "Suggested correction for breached part #1",
+        "Suggested correction for the red-flagged sentence.",
-        "Suggested correction for breached part #2"
+        "Suggested correction for the yellow-flagged sentence."
       ]
     }
     ```